Prosecutors question Italy's Conte over slow virus lockdowns

 The narrowing of criteria “restricted the field of observation and impeded Italy, Lombardy and Bergamo from recognizing that the epidemic was already here many weeks before it was officially recognized," he said.

-In a separate investigation, at least 50 families who lost loved ones to the virus have provided Bergamo prosecutors with formal legal complaints to seek clarity if there was wrongdoing in any of the cases.
+In a separate tangent of the investigation, at least 50 families who lost loved ones to the virus have provided Bergamo prosecutors with formal legal complaints to seek clarity if there was wrongdoing in any of the cases.

-Stefano Fusco, who helped organize a Facebook group at the peak of the epidemic that collected stories of loss, said that they are not aimed at prosecuting individual health care workers but revealing where the system might have failed.
+Stefano Fusco, who helped organize a Facebook group at the peak of the epidemic that collected stories of loss, said the testimony is not aimed at prosecuting individual health care workers but revealing where the system might have failed.

+Fusco told reporters this week that the industrial importance of Alzano and Nembro to Lombardy's economy, which accounts for some 21% of Italy's gross domestic product, clearly impacted the decision to not lock down.

+“There are more than 300 businesses and thousands and thousands of jobs.
+If Lombardy is the motor of Italy, Alzano and Nembro are the pistons of this motor," he said.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.